mannieg/CV/readme.md

 =========
 [Portfolio](#portfolio) | [Traits](#traits) | [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Contact](#contact)

-After 10 years working as a IT engineer managing and setting up servers and databases, packaging applications as well as building software to help with my day to day work.
-I decided to do something I have always been passionate about and so joined the intensive software developer course at Makers Academy so that I can craft beautiful code for a living full time.
+After 10 years working as a IT engineer managing and setting up servers and databases, packaging applications as well as building software to help with my day to day work, I decided to do something I have always been passionate about and so joined the intensive software developer course at Makers Academy so that I can craft beautiful code for a living full time.
+This passion arose from my side project [JobVeta.co.uk] which I have been working on for the last 2 years after work, I enjoyed building this so much that it's drove me to doing this full time.

-A junior developer with a entrepreneurial spirit to craft great applications that make a real difference.
+A junior developer with an entrepreneurial spirit to craft great applications that make a real difference.
 Enjoy learning new skills, passionate about the web and want to put my mark on the industry.

 ## <a name="portfolio">Portfolio</a>